ammar-tanwar/bloglearnbay/posts/operators-in-python-operation-using-symbol.md

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/operators-in-python-1.jpeg" style="width:100%" class="img"/></img>

-A character that is used to represent an action in mathematics is an operator.
+<i>A character that is used to represent an action in mathematics is an operator.
 In the same way, python operators are used in performing a particular task on values and variables.
-There is a specific operation for each symbol or operator.
+There is a specific operation for each symbol or operator.</i>

 ## **What is an operator in python?**